natareo/assembly-workshop-2021/README.md

 - **Day 1** To have you thinking in terms of symbols and computational trees.
 - **Day 2** To have you thinking in terms of agent operations.

 We're not going to argue about why something is the way it is.
 Hoon has been written, and for most of the things you encounter there is a reasoned motivation for why the decision was made to structure it the way it is.
 You may disagree with that motivation, but that's an entirely separate discussion.
-This .. is ..
-HOON!!!

 - Hoon (_The Hoon section aims to teach the ~25 most common runes, the core pattern, and code building._)
   - Basic runes